Unicon/ccc-shib-split-authn/README.md

 * The `studentLdap.properties` and `employeeLdap.properties` are mirror images of the `ldap.properties` file.
 All of the properties work as expected except the search filter. `(uid=$requestContext.principalName.replace("@student", ""))` (or `(uid=$requestContext.principalName.replace("@student", ""))`) have an additonal call that strips the realm identifier used during attribute lookup.
 * The `attribute-resolver.xml` is generally the same, but one should note that each ldap-based attribute definition has two resolver dependencies, one to each ldap.
 An activation condition on each DataConnector determines which source is used to populate the attribute definition.
 * The `general-authn.xml` file has an added flow definition that defines the flow contained in this distribution.
-* In the `service.xml`, the `shibboleth.AttributeResolverResources` has an extra definition that defines "extra" beans used by the custom flow.
+* In the `global.xml`, the `custom.AttributeResolverResources` has an extra definition that defines "custom" beans used by the Split-authn flow.

-The label of the "role/realm" can be changed by adding a property `idp.login.realm=<label>` to the `messages/authn-messages.properties` file.
+The label of the "role/realm" can be changed by adding a property `idp.login.realm=<label>` to the `messages/messages.properties` file.

 ## Testing
 This project utilizes a pure Shibboleth IdP v3 Docker image along with two 389-ds LDAP images for testing.
 There is also an Shibboleth SP-based image to simulate the whole SAML process end-to-end.

-A `hosts` file entry should be setup to point `idp.ccc.local` to the IP address of the docker host (`docker-machine ip default`).
+A `hosts` file entry should be setup to point `idp.ccc.local` to the IP address of the docker host.

 Assuming that Docker has been setup properly, and your Docker env variables are correct, as well, the containers can be started with: